Lionel Messi

-Messi made his competitive debut for Barcelona at age 17 in October 2004.
-He gradually established himself as an integral player for the club, and during his first uninterrupted season at age 22 in 2008–09 he helped Barcelona achieve the first treble in Spanish football.
-This resulted in Messi winning the first of four consecutive Ballon d'Ors, and by the 2011–12 season he set the European record for most goals in a season and established himself as Barcelona's all-time top scorer.
-During the 2014–15 campaign, where he became the all-time top scorer in La Liga, he led Barcelona to a historic second treble, leading to a fifth Ballon d'Or in 2015.
-He assumed Barcelona's captaincy in 2018 and won a record sixth Ballon d'Or in 2019.
-At Barcelona, Messi won a club-record 34 trophies, including ten La Liga titles and four Champions Leagues, among others.
-Financial difficulties at Barcelona led to Messi signing with French club Paris Saint-Germain in August 2021, where he won the Ligue 1 title during both of his seasons there.
-He joined MLS club Inter Miami in July 2023.
+In 2004, Messi made his competitive debut for La Liga club Barcelona at age 17 and soon emerged as one of the most talented young players in the world, being awarded the FIFPRO Young Player of the Year three times in a row from 2006 to 2008.
+During his first uninterrupted season in 2008–09, he helped Barcelona achieve the first treble in Spanish football.
+This resulted in Messi winning the first of four consecutive Ballons d'Or, and by the 2011–12 season he had set the European record for most goals in a season and established himself as Barcelona's all-time top scorer.
+During the 2014–15 season, Messi formed the successful attacking trio MSN with Luis Suárez and Neymar, helping Barcelona achieve a historic second treble and subsequently earning his fifth Ballon d'Or.
+He was named Barcelona's captain in 2018.
+While playing for the club, he won a club-record 34 trophies, including 10 La Liga titles and four UEFA Champions Leagues.
+With Barcelona, he set records for most goals for a single club (672) and most goals in La Liga (474).
+Financial difficulties at Barcelona forced Messi to depart in 2021 and sign with Ligue 1 club Paris Saint-Germain, where he won the Ligue 1 title twice.
+He joined the MLS club Inter Miami in 2023 and led them to their first MLS Cup victory in 2025, while also winning the league MVP award in 2024 and 2025.
+Following his arrival and impact on football in the United States, Messi was named Time's Athlete of the Year in 2023 and was awarded the Presidential Medal of Freedom by US president Joe Biden in 2025.